Iterative Alignment Flows: MULTIPLE DISTRIBUTION ALIGNMENT

 \subsection{Symmetric Monge Map Formulation}

-We note that the Monge formulation is asymmetric because the two distributions have distinct roles.
-While in theory the role of the distributions does not matter because $T^*_{2\to1} \equiv (T^{*}_{1\to2})^{-1}$, in practice the estimated map $\hat{T}$ will vary depending on which distribution is the source distribution.
-Finally and more importantly, the Monge problem in its original formulation only considers two distributions but we want to consider more than two distributions. \begin{definition}[Symmetric Monge Map] Given a set of continuous input measures $(\mu_1, \dots, \mu_k)$ defined on some continuous space $\xset$, a non-negative weight vector $\weightvec \geq 0$ such that $\sum_j \weight_j = 1$, and cost function $c(\cdot, \cdot)$, the \emph{symmetric Monge map problem} is defined as:
+The original Monge formulation is asymmetric because the two distributions have distinct roles.
+While in theory the role of the distributions does not matter because $T^*_{\class'\to \class} \equiv (T^{*}_{\class\to \class'})^{-1}$, in practice the estimated map $\hat{T}$ will vary depending on which distribution is the source distribution.
+Finally and more importantly, the Monge problem in its original formulation only considers two distributions but we want to consider more than two distributions.

-where \autoref{eqn:transportation-cost} is the transportation cost and \autoref{eqn:pushforward-condition} is known as the \emph{pushforward condition}. \end{definition} The original Monge problem can be recovered if $T_2 = \Id$ and $\weight_2=0$.
-Thus, this problem can be seen as a symmetric relaxation of the Monge problem for two or more distributions.
-The pushforward condition in \autoref{eqn:pushforward-condition} is hard to satisfy for continuous distributions known only through samples.